mrkkrp/philosophy-notes/elbow-room-dennett/notes.md

   predictable systems and unstable, chaotic systems; it is a fact about the world itself—because it is a factor about the world's predictability by any predicting system at all, however powerful.

+## 7. Why do we want free will?

+* The varieties of free will we deem worth wanting are those—if there are any—that will secure for us our dignity and responsibility.
+* It is interesting that when people hit upon the suggestion that there may be no responsibility, they do not as a rule view it as the prospect of a welcome holiday, a change to do whatever they like without running the risk of feeling—or being—guilty.
+Strangely enough, it seems that we want to be held responsible.
+Why?
+* Perhaps our dignity is threatened by the prospect that we ourselves might not be responsible agents.
+What is this *dignity* that is so special?
+* Perhaps there are other reasons for our allegiance?
+How should we interpret the fact that we want to hold others responsible?
+But why?
+Could it be a streak of sheer vindictiveness or vengefulness in us, rationalized and made presentable in civilized company by a gloss by moral doctrine?
+* It is *rational* for us to esteem free will and covet responsibility.
+No other sort of argument could be a *defense* of those concepts;
+  nevertheless, such an argument must inevitably appear to be question-begging in its appeal to the rational judgment of an audience of fellow agents.
+* (Here Dennett starts considering nihilism.)
+If it were true that we ought to take the possibility of nihilism that seriously, then nihilism would be false, for if we *ought* to do *anything* nihilism is false.
+But then we may as well assume that it is false, since either it is false or, if it isn't, nothing matters and we may do whatever we want.
+Nihilism is, quite literally, a *negligible* position.
+* Since there could be nothing better to do, we might just as well affirm our confidence in our starting point.
+We may assume that something matters, and that we are rational enough so that there can be a point to our attempts to understand the world.
+I do not see how those assumptions could be coherently criticized—which is not to say that they must be true.